If a theory contains words that sound educated, as caloric deficit and caloric surplus, it doesn’t mean it’s correct.

 The body does not treat all food calories equally.

-Otherwise, there would be any difference if you got 2000 calories from cakes, oats and soft drinks or from meat and healthy fats.
+Otherwise, there would be no difference if you got 2000 calories from cakes, oats, and soft drinks or from meat and healthy fats.

 Will the effect be the same if you ate: